fisher60/friendo-bot/README.md

 # Friendo Bot
 This is a Discord bot that comforts you when you are lonely, is there for you in the middle of the night, keeps you hydrated, and does all of your bidding like a ~~sexy~~ butler with a true passion for what they do.

+More usefully described, Friendo is a multi-purpose Discord bot that provides a unique assortment of tools and entertainment to users in your server.

+If you are a Friendo user, consider utilizing the official [Friendo Website](https://friendo.dev/) for extra capabilities of the hosted version of the bot.

 ## Discord Bot Setup